-THE GROUND-BREAKING AND CRITICALLY ACCLAIMED WINNER OF EVERY ‘BEST MUSICAL’ AWARD ON BROADWAY AND THE PULITZER PRIZE, BURSTS ONTO THE STAGE OF THE BARBICAN THIS JUNE FOR A ONE TIME ONLY, LIMITED SEASON.
+THE FIVE-STAR GROUND-BREAKING AND CRITICALLY ACCLAIMED WINNER OF EVERY ‘BEST MUSICAL’ AWARD ON BROADWAY AND THE PULITZER PRIZE, IS TAKING OVER LONDON!

 Usher plans to change his whole life today.